avishayts/CNF-Solver_EA/README.md

 ![image](https://user-images.githubusercontent.com/77344388/212975790-0a016e88-d309-4975-8998-aa7eaa5f87fe.png)

 In 1971, *Stephen Cook and Leonid Levin* showed that if there is a NP-Complete problem that can be solved in polynomial time, then every NP problem can be solved in polynomial time also.
 It means that P = NP.
+Some of the well-known NP-Complete problems are:
++ Knapsack problem
++ Hamiltonian path problem
++ Travelling salesman problem (decision version)
++ Subgraph isomorphism problem
++ Subset sum problem
++ Clique problem
++ Vertex cover problem
++ Independent set problem
++ Dominating set problem
++ Graph coloring problem

 One of the famous NP-Complete problems is **Boolean Satisfiability Problem**.
 Boolean Satistiability Problem (SAT) is the problem of determining if there exists an interpretation that satisfies a given Boolean formula.